dangjinghao/dcc/readme.md

 # DCC

-The parser would not generate a AST which corresponding to the source code, to reduce the complexity of codegen process.
+- The parser would not generate a AST which 100% corresponding to the source code, to reduce the complexity of codegen/build process.

-We call this AST `reduced AST`.
+  - We call this AST `reduced AST`.

-the extern declaration in block scope would be ignored in codegen stage
+- The `extern` declaration in block scope would be ignored in build stage

-We can delay the static declaration to codegen stage, llvm supports it
+- We don't have to move the static declaration to global scope, llvm supports add extern symbol to global scope

-We would **not free** the memory in builder stage.
+- We **WOULD NOT FREE** the memory in builder stage.

-we have to use `parser.symtab` because we cannot process this situation:
+- We have to use `parser.symtab` because we cannot process this situation:

 ```c
 extern int V;